Nidderlicious Catering Facility

 We have a fully comprehensive Quality Assurance system supported by the Food Standards Agency through Harrogate Borough Council to safeguard catering practices within school.
 All members of the catering team hold food hygiene and safety certificates.
 We retain our top hygiene rating of 5 (Very Good).
 This inspection result reflects the standards of food hygiene found on the date of inspection or visit by the local authority.

 We hold regular theme days throughout the year.
 These days may be seasonal (e.g. Easter, Christmas, Halloween); topical (e.g. World Cup, Olympic Games); traditional (e.g. Chinese, Indian, American).
 These days are popular with students as special menus are prepared and often the dining rooms decorated by catering staff.

 We put great value in listening to what students want from their catering service and we survey specific groups on appropriate issues annually.
 We analyse results and where appropriate adjust the menus to use students’ suggestions.
 The last survey showed 96% of students were highly satisfied with school catering.

 We use a “cashless catering “system which removes the need for students to carry cash.
 Accounts are loaded via the school website home page (Gateway icon).
 Parents register as users and transfer funds onto the student account.
 Students use their thumbprint or PIN number to access accounts and pay for their meal.

 Free School Meals

 The cashless catering system in operation ensures discretion for those on free school meals.
-If you believe you may be eligible for free school meals for your child you should read the following information.
+Families who receive certain benefits may be eligible for free school meals.
+Your child is eligible for free school meals if you’re in receipt of one of the following benefits: